IAmSorryDave/UvCorny/README.md

 In .devcontainer/Dockerfile -

-- PROJECT_DISCRIPTION : "Hello world, this is my cool project."
+- PROJECT_DESCRIPTION : "Hello world, this is my cool project."
 - LICENSE : MIT (See a list of valid licenses and identifiers here 👉 https://spdx.org/licenses/)
 - LINK_MODE : symlink
 - PROJECT_TYPE : --package